ImMoe/password_checker/README.md

-# password_checker
+# Password Check
-Password checker for stronger passwords.
+Checks passwords and gives hint for improvements to get a stronger password.